haditim/DEERplot/README.md

 simColors = ['black']
 # upper panel or lower panel in distance dist. (only used when using plotType='3plotsWoffset')
 simDistOffset = [0]
-# x-range for distance distribution plots.
+# x-range for time trace, fit and distance distribution plots.
 You can also leave this empty
+timeTraceXlim = [],
+fitXlim = []
 distanceXlim = [1,8]
+# Title to be shown on top of plots.
+suptitle = "TM287/288 WT",
-# Set the folder for saving plots
+# Set the folder for saving plots.
+By default this will use current folder.
 plotFolder = os.path.realpath(__file__)
+# Remove some from fit (only fitted function is removed) plot and distance plot (for when you do not have a signal but want to show the primary)
+rmFitDistr = [0],
+# Plot file extensions.
+plotExts = ['png','pdf','eps','jpg'],
+# If you want your plot files to have date on them, make this True.
+dateInPlot = False,
+# If you want the function to show you the plot at the end, make this True.
+showPlot = True,
 # Finally, we call the function to plot
 plot(
         deerFolder = deerFolder,